 When debt becomes unmanageable, it’s worth exploring every option, including renegotiating with your lender.
-The benefit of refinancing your debt—beyond the lower rate and monthly payment—is the reduction of your DTI ratio, allowing your business to become a more flexible, financially.
+Beyond the lower rate and monthly payment, refinancing your debt can also help lower your DTI ratio.

 4. Increase Your Revenue

-While you may file this into the category of, “easier said than done,” increasing your revenues doesn’t necessarily mean charging your clients more.
+Increasing your revenue doesn’t necessarily mean charging your clients more.
 Additional revenue can be generated by adding a new product line or upselling complementary services that bring additional value to your business.
-Adding new revenue to your business will help to achieve a good debt ratio, positioning you for greater opportunities in the future.
+Adding new revenue to your business will help you achieve a good debt ratio, positioning you for greater opportunities in the future.

 A good debt ratio is one that effectively manages and uses debt to improve your business.
 Keeping your debt manageable—around 36%— is crucial to allowing your business to maintain regular payments, expenses, taxes, savings and overall growth.